 Repr: Eli Faure, P. Cézanne (Paris 1923), pl.38

-The Jas de Bouffan was an estate on the outskirts of Aix-en-Provence with a fine house dating from the seventeenth century.
-It belonged to Cézanne's family.
-Its avenue of chestnut trees provided the motif for a series of pictures by Cézanne, of which this is the earliest.
-Although difficult to date, it seems likely that it was painted after Cézanne's Impressionist phase.
-The construction of the picture, with its compressed space, heavy forms and slab-like diagonal foliage (made using a palette knife) is complex.
-It marks the first appearance of various elements that were to characterise many of his later, classically designed landscapes.
+The Jas de Bouffan, an estate on the outskirts of Aix-en-Provence, with a fine house dating from the seventeenth century, belonged to Cézanne's father, and after his death to his heirs, from 1859 to 1899.
+Its avenue of chestnut trees provided the motif for a series of pictures by Cézanne, of which the present work is the earliest.
+This picture, constructed in a series of zones parallel to the picture surface, with a compressed space, heavy forms and diagonal planes of foliage, marks the first appearance of various elements which were to characterise many of his later classically designed landscapes.

 It is however a work which is very difficult to date with any certainty.
 On the one hand it is fairly dark and rich in tone and executed in thick, juicy paint like his works of the late 1860s, made before the influence of Impressionism.
 On the other, it relates to his later, Post-Impressionist style in its advanced construction.
 Attempts have been made to date it about 1867-9 (Venturi), 1871 (Gowing), 1874 (Gowing's revised dating) and 1875 (Cooper), that is to say either immediately before or immediately after his most Impressionist phase, when he was working in association with Camille Pissarro.
 1874-5 seems the most likely, but if so the tone and facture are uncharacteristic for that date.